CNVPathwayAtlas/cnv-website/_pages/2-documentation.md

 </figure>

 # CNV selection criteria
 We selected CNVs based on the availability of curated molecular pathways in the <a href="https://www.wikipathways.org/communities/rarediseases.html" target="_blank">WikiPathways Rare Diseases community</a>.
-In total, this resource includes 34 unique molecular pathways.
+In total, this resource includes 35 unique molecular pathways.

 Most CNVs represented here are recurrent (i.e., involve the same genomic breakpoints) and are known to have a high prevalence among individuals with psychiatric disorders such as schizophrenia, as reported by <a href="https://pubmed.ncbi.nlm.nih.gov/27869829/" target="_blank">Marshall et al., 2017</a>.
 However, this resource is not limited to schizophrenia associated CNVs.

 # Data linked to each CNV
 Diseases associated with deletions or duplications in specific genomic regions were collected from established databases such as <a href="https://www.orphadata.com/" target="_blank">OrphaData</a> and <a href="https://omim.org/" target="_blank">OMIM</a>.
 Each CNV was linked to these resources using their unique identifiers ORPHAcodes and OMIM IDs, respectively.
 When information was missing from these databases, we conducted literature research to supplement the data.

 ## Disease associated information
-From OrphaData, we retrieved:
+From OrphaData we retrieved:
 - Disease descriptions
 - Prevalence
 - Associated OMIM IDs
 - Phenotypic features labeled as *Very frequent (99–80%)*

-These phenotypic features were mapped to the [Human Phenotype Ontology (HPO)](https://hpo.jax.org/), providing structured and computable clinical data.
+These phenotypic features were mapped to the <a href="https://hpo.jax.org/" target="_blank">Human Phenotype Ontology (HPO)</a>, providing structured and computable clinical data.

 ## Genes associated information
 For gene level information, we queried the <a href="https://www.genenames.org/" target="_blank">HGNC</a> database to extract: